 - Hewlett-Packard 12C (including the HP 12C Platinum, 12C Platinum 25th anniversary edition, 12C 30th anniversary edition, and HP 12C Prestige).

-I wouldn’t call this the CFA Program version of the smartphone wars, but sometimes discussions can get a little heated on which CFA calculator is ‘better’.
+I wouldn’t call this the CFA Program version of the smartphone wars, but sometimes discussions can get a little heated on which calculator for CFA exams is ‘better’.

 BA II Plus is affordable, easy to use, and the most widely-used calculator in CFA, FRM and CAIA exams.